 Drifting on The Danube

 From the sandy banks that line Serbia’s second biggest city of Novi Sad, we gently glided down towards a small sandy mound, akin to a secret island, before jumping in kayaks and paddling to the most serene corners.
-Dunavski Rafting are your hosts, inviting you on board its wooden house-like boat and providing all the equipment you need to drift around, complete with a local guide who knows these waters, and its stories, all too well.
+Dunavski Rafting invites you on board its wooden house-like boat and provides all the equipment you need to drift around, complete with a local guide who knows these waters, and its stories, all too well.

 Riding The Sargan Eight Railway

-A land of varied landscapes, it is Serbia’s natural treasures untouched by controversy that give it a new lease of life, as well as hope for the local people to show off a beautiful side to the country that we rarely, if at all, hear about.
+A land of varied landscapes, it is Serbia’s natural treasures untouched by the controversy that give it a new lease of life, as well as hope for the local people to show off a beautiful side to the country that we rarely if at all, hear about.

 Want to Experience Nature in Serbia?
 Pin It!

 This trip was created in conjunction with the National Tourism Organisation of Serbia (NTOS) and iAmbassador for the #MySerbia campaign.
 All opinions remain my own as I set out to uncover all the countries that were once a part of the ‘former Yugoslavia’.